alerighi/modbus-sniffer/README.md

 by disabling the Bluetooth interface.

 ## USB Serial port latency

 Linux kernel tries to optimize load of USB transfers, that's a latency_timer which is default 16ms.
-It's pretty high for modbus communication, so the sniffer set the serial port automatically to ASYNC_LOW_LATENCY (1ms).
+It's pretty high for modbus communication, so to get better result use the `-l` (`--low-latency`) flag to try to set the serial port automatically to ASYNC_LOW_LATENCY (1ms).
+This requires root privileges, and it's supported only on Linux.
-This setting requires sudo.
+Moreover, not all serial adapters may be supported.
+In case it's not supported the program will print an error and continue in normal mode.